LukasWho156/rash/README.md

 Press F10 at any time to return to the home page.
 Press F11 at any time to toggle fullscreen mode.

+## Disclaimer

+This is not a full-scale browser and does not necessarily implement the same security policies.
+Only use it to play games you trust.

+I do not have any control of third-party content viewed with this program and do not accept liability for any potential damages resulting from said third- party content.